redsun498/Mini-Project---SQL-From-Data-to-Insight/README.md

 Project status - Active

 # Project Objective
-This project tackles how video game genres have evolved throught the years utilizing their sales as metric for their popularity.
+This project tackles how video game genres have evolved throught the years utilizing their sales as a metric for their popularity.
 The objective is to determine whether the Adventure genre has performed differently compared to other genres in the video game industry over the last four decades.

 # Methods
 The following methods were utilized: